Effective Date: April 1, 2018

 An employee, at his/her time of departure, must also resign from any appointment(s) and/or directorship position(s) he/she is holding on behalf of the Corporation.

-CBC/Radio-Canada may rehire a former employee, as per the specific circumstances and conditions outlined in the Directive on Re-Employment.
+CBC/Radio-Canada may rehire a former employee, as per the specific circumstances and conditions outlined in the Rule on Re-Employment.

 SUBSIDIARY POLICY INSTRUMENTS